 The Florida Atlantic University is committed to conducting its business affairs in a socially-responsible and ethical manner.
 As part of that commitment, the University expects each Licensee of Florida Atlantic University to recognize its responsibilities to employees for the conditions under which its licensed products and/or services are made.
 Employees producing and/or assembling products or services manufactured, sold, or distributed by a Licensee must be provided with decent working conditions and must be treated with dignity and respect.
-In order to attain these goals, the University has implemented the following Code of Conduct as part of its licensing agreements issued through our agent, Strategic Marketing Affiliates.
+In order to attain these goals, the University has implemented the following Code of Conduct as part of its licensing agreements issued through our agent, Learfield Licensing Partners.
 Licensees are required to adhere to, at a minimum, the principles and standards set forth in the Code.
 Each Licensee is also responsible for requiring that its contractors, subcontractors and primary suppliers adhere to these principles and standards as well.
 The University expects Licensees to assist in educating their employees regarding the standards set forth in this Code of Conduct.

-While SMA and the Collegiate Institutions believe that Licensees share this commitment, SMA and certain Collegiate Institutions have adopted the following Code of Conduct (the “Code”) which requires that all Licensees, at a minimum, adhere to the principles set forth in the Code.
+While LLP and the Collegiate Institutions believe that Licensees share this commitment, LLP and certain Collegiate Institutions have adopted the following Code of Conduct (the “Code”) which requires that all Licensees, at a minimum, adhere to the principles set forth in the Code.

-Throughout the Code the term “Licensee” shall include all persons or entities which have entered into a written “License Agreement” with SMA to manufacture “Licensed Articles” (as that term is defined in the License Agreement) bearing the names, trademarks and/or images of one or more Collegiate Institutions.
+Throughout the Code the term “Licensee” shall include all persons or entities which have entered into a written “License Agreement” with LLP to manufacture “Licensed Articles” (as that term is defined in the License Agreement) bearing the names, trademarks and/or images of one or more Collegiate Institutions.
 The term “Licensee” shall for purposes of the Code, and unless otherwise specified in the Code, encompass all of Licensees’ contractors, subcontractors or manufacturers which produce, assemble or package finished Licensed Articles for the consumer.

 A. Licensees agree to operate work places and contract with companies whose work places adhere to the standards and practices described below.
-SMA and the Collegiate Institutions prefers that Licensees exceed these standards.
+LLP and the Collegiate Institutions prefers that Licensees exceed these standards.